pytorch/glow/docs/NewBackendSpecificNode.md

 1. Add a backend-specific Node `FusedAB` to `XSpecificNodes.h`, and a corresponding backend-specific Instruction `FusedAB` to `XSpecificInstrs.h`.
 Note that the `FusedABInst` needs to be marked with `autoIRGen()` so that the node is automatically IRGen'd to the instruction, as we currently do not support backend-specific IRGen.

-2. Add logic to `XBackend::transformPreLowering()` or `XBackend::transformPostLowering()` (or both) depending on when you want to do the transformation.
-This logic would look for the pattern of nodes you want to fuse (`A` with a single use by `B`), and replaces all uses of the result of B with the new backend-specific `FusedABNode`.
+2. Add logic to `XBackend::transformPostLowering()` that looks for the pattern of nodes you want to fuse (`A` with a single use by `B`), and replaces all uses of the result of B with the new backend-specific `FusedABNode`.

 3. Have your backend `X` implement `FusedABInst`.
 For example, for the OpenCL backend, this would mean adding a case to enqueue a kernel for the `FusedABInst` to `OpenCLFunction::execute()`, and then adding the corresponding kernel in `kernels.cl`.